 Karen Hodgson MSc, MCSP

-Karen has recently introduced an exercise class for people with Parkinsons disease, in conjunction with the local branch of Parkinsons UK, to the clinic.
-Karen Hodgson is now an Accredited International trainer for PDwarrior programme.
+Karen runs a posture and balance exercise class for people with Parkinsons disease, in conjunction with the local branch of Parkinsons UK.
+She has introduced the PDWarrior programme to Sheffield and is now an Accredited International trainer for PDwarrior programme.
+Karen teaches across Europe.

-Karen provides additional continuing professional development training to local clinicians and also has a role as external examiner for the MSc Physiotherapy programme at Robert Gordon University in Aberdeen.
-Recently, she has returned to Sheffield Hallam University as an Associate Lecturer and MSc clinical tutor.
+Karen provides additional continuing professional development training to local clinicians and she has returned to Sheffield Hallam University as an Associate Lecturer and MSc clinical tutor.

 Alison Macfarlane MSc, MCSP

 Alison is currently working as a private practitioner at Hallamshire Physiotherapy clinic and also as a Senior Lecturer in Physiotherapy at Sheffield Hallam University where she teaches on the undergraduate and post graduate courses.
 She qualified as a physiotherapist in 1984.
 Her main area of interest is in the rehabilitation of sports injuries.
 Alison has completed her MSc in Sports injuries and is actively involved with many sports teams within Sheffield.

 Matthew qualified in 1997 from the University of Birmingham and specialises in the treatment of sports injuries and other musculoskeletal conditions.
 He gained valuable post graduate experience working in New Zealand and Australia and is currently finishing a MSc in Musculoskeletal Physiotherapy at Sheffield Hallam University.
 As a keen sportsman with interests in running, adventure racing and triathlons, Matthew understands the problems that athletes face.
 Matt also specialises in ‘bike set up’ (see video) and has been on several post graduate courses.